Nelson H. H. Graburn: Japan

 In 1974, Graburn began his ethnographic research in Japan.
-He has a visiting appointment with the National Museum of Ethnology (Minpaku) in Osaka.
+He had a visiting appointment with the National Museum of Ethnology (Minpaku) in Osaka.
 He co-edited the 2007 publication entitled Multiculturalism in the New Japan: Crossing the Boundaries Within.
 Japan Studies called it a "valuable addition to the increasing literature on Japanese multiculturalism which has challenged the long-held homogeneous Japan thesis."

 Selected publications

-His most highly cited works include his 1977 publication, Tourism: the Sacred Journey and his 1976 book entitled Ethnic Tourist Arts: Cultural Expressions from the Fourth World.
-Graburn's concept of "tourism as a "sacred journey"—a "structurally-necessary, ritualized" break from routines during which it is taboo for the tourist to work"—contributed to the new area of anthropology of tourism that was emerging in the 1970s.
+Graburn's most highly cited works include his 1977 publication, Tourism: the Sacred Journey and his 1976 book entitled Ethnic Tourist Arts: Cultural Expressions from the Fourth World.
+His concept of "tourism as a "sacred journey"—a "structurally-necessary, ritualized" break from routines during which it is taboo for the tourist to work"—contributed to the new area of anthropology of tourism that was emerging in the 1970s.

 In Ethnic Tourist Arts, Graburn... sought to provide a "more coherent framework for evaluating not only the art and artisans but, perhaps more importantly, the peculiar ethnoaesthetic context in which both creator and consumer come to evaluate each other."

+Death

+Graburn died on February 27, 2025, at the age of 88.